benrady/git-deploy/README.md

 Like all git plugins, to install git-deploy you add it to your PATH.
 You can [download the plugin here](https://raw.githubusercontent.com/benrady/git-deploy/master/bin/git-deploy).

-## Usage
+## Setup

-First, if you don't already have one, you need to create a [Makefile](http://mrbook.org/blog/tutorials/make/) in the root of your repository.
+If you don't already have one, you need to create a [Makefile](http://mrbook.org/blog/tutorials/make/) in the root of your repository.
 This Makefile should have a target named `git-deploy` that does whatever you need to do to deploy your code.
 This will be run on the remote server after your repo is checked out by git-deploy.

 For example, if you have a static website in the `public` directory of your repository, you'll want a Makefile that looks like this: